ungleich/ungleich-certbot/README.md

 certificate every 86400 seconds.
 If you set the environment variable `ONLYGETCERT`, then it will only get the certificates and exit.

+### Only renewing the certificate

+If you only want to trigger renewing existing certificates and skip getting the certificates initially, you can set the variable `RENEWCERTSONCE`, then it will only renew all certificates and exit.

+* If `ONLYRENEWCERTS` is set, only the reguler renew loop will run.
+* If `ONLYRENEWCERTSONCE` is set, renew will be run once and then the container exits

 ## Volumes

 If you want to keep / use your certificates, you are advised to create